MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/AdvancedPayroll.md

 Change the **Type** to **Report**.

 - Expand the Payroll folder and select HRM Solution Series radio button for each of the following Alternate Core Microsoft Dynamics GP Reports.

-o **Check Posting Register** o **Payroll Posting Accounts** o **Reprint Check Posting Register**
+**Check Posting Register**
+**Payroll Posting Accounts**
+**Reprint Check Posting Register**

 Click **Save** to save the selections and close the window.

 ### Setting up Security Roles

 Use the Security Role Setup window to select a default security role for Advanced Payroll or modify the default security role.
 To open this window, click the **Administration** series button, click **System** on the Setup content pane, and then click **Security Roles**.

 ### Pay Policy Manager Essentials

 Pay Policy Manager automates the advanced rate calculation process by allowing the administration of all standard and overtime policies for hourly employees working in multiple departments and positions with a variety of base pay rates, shift differentials and pay rate add-on amounts.
 Additional features and capabilities include the following:

 - Implement Add-On Amounts at multiple levels; Employee Pay Code, Company, Department, Position and Shift.

 - Assign and View Pay Policies on a Pay Code level.

 - Analyze Hypothetical Pay Policy options and view their impact on the Adjusted Pay Rate.

 - Create employee specific Pay Policies exceptions.